kebasaa/Parrot-Sequoia-access/README.md

-# Parrot-Sequoia-access
+# Parrot Sequoia access information
  Information on accessing the Parrot Sequoia.
 Use Linux to access most easily.

 ## Network map
-The ParrotSequoia is accssible through wifi on 192.168.47.1 and through USB on 10.1.1.2.
+The Parrot Sequoia is accessible through wifi on 192.168.47.1 and through USB on 10.1.1.2.

 * Open ports on WIFI
   * 21 FTP (for data access)